 NS 895 THESIS RESEARCH I

 Prerequisite: none.
 Pass/Fail grading only; audit not available.
 Registration for the student's work with assigned thesis readers on planning and implementing the thesis study and preparing the written thesis.
-3 credits of NS 895.
 3 credits

 NS 896 THESIS RESEARCH II